obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

 ## Disable 2FA

-Log into your Obsidian account from your web browser at [https://obsidian.md/account](https://obsidian.md/account)
+- Log into [your Obsidian account](https://obsidian.md/account) from your web browser.
 - Under the **Account** section, locate the item `2-factor authentication` and select the **Disable** button.
-- Enter your Obsidian Password
+- Enter your Obsidian Password.
 - Enter the current six digit code from your authentication app.
-- Select **Disable 2FA**
+- Select **Disable 2FA**.
-- You will be brought back to the Account management screen
+- You will be brought back to the Account management screen.

 The `2-factor authentication` section will once again show an **Enable** button.